Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Experimental Results

 \subsection{Image Deblurring}

-We compare our algorithm with the image deblurring methods including conventional state-of-the-art methods~\cite{jinshan/dark/channel,Xu/l0deblur/cvpr2013,jinshan/pami17} and CNN-based deblurring methods~\cite{CNN/text/deblur,DeblurGAN,CNN/dynamic/cvpr17,jiawei/cvpr18}.
+We evaluate the proposed deblurring algorithm against the state-of-the-art methods based on statistical priors~\cite{jinshan/dark/channel,Xu/l0deblur/cvpr2013,jinshan/pami17} and deep neural networks~\cite{DeblurGAN,CNN/text/deblur,CNN/dynamic/cvpr17,jiawei/cvpr18}.
 We note that recent CNN-based deblurring algorithms~\cite{DeblurGAN,CNN/dynamic/cvpr17,jiawei/cvpr18} are designed for natural images.
-For text and face image deblurring applications, we retrain these algorithms for fair comparisons.
-For natural image deblurring, we use the provided trained models for fair comparisons.
-We further note that the pix2pix~\cite{pixel/to/pixel} and CycleGAN~\cite{CycleGAN2017} algorithms are designed for image-to-image translation which can be applied to image restoration.
-We retrain these two algorithms for fair comparisons.
+For deblurring text and face images, we retrain these algorithms using the same training datasets for fair comparisons.
+For natural image deblurring, we use the trained models~\cite{DeblurGAN,CNN/dynamic/cvpr17,jiawei/cvpr18} for fair comparisons.
+We note that the pix2pix~\cite{pixel/to/pixel} and CycleGAN~\cite{CycleGAN2017} algorithms are designed for image-to-image translation which can be applied to restoration.
+We retrain these two algorithms using the same training datasets as the proposed method for fair comparisons.
+Since the original CycleGAN algorithm~\cite{CycleGAN2017} is trained with unpaired training data, the CycleGAN model trained with the paired images is referred to as the PCycleGAN method.

-{\flushleft \bf{Synthetic blurred images.}} We quantitatively evaluate our method using the text image dataset described above and the PSNR/SSIM as the metrics.
-Table~\ref{tab: psnr-deblurring} shows that the proposed algorithm performs favorably against state-of-the-art methods in terms of PSNR and SSIM\footnote{As the implementation of~\cite{textdeblurring/eccv16} is not available, we do not compare this method in this paper.}.
-Note that the method by~\cite{CNN/dynamic/cvpr17} uses a multi-scale CNN with an adversarial learning algorithm.
-However, it fails to generate the results with high PSNR values as shown in Table~\ref{tab: psnr-deblurring}.
-The pix2pix~\cite{pixel/to/pixel} method achieves the similar results to~\cite{CNN/dynamic/cvpr17} as both these methods improve GAN by introducing the pixel-wise loss~\eqref{eq: pixel-wise-loss}.
-In contrast, our algorithm develops a physical formation model learning algorithm and generates the results with higher PSNR values.
+{\flushleft \bf{Synthetic blurred images.}} We evaluate the proposed algorithm using the text image dataset described in Section~\ref{ssec: datasets}.
+Table~\ref{tab: psnr-deblurring} shows that the proposed algorithm performs favorably against state-of-the-art methods in terms of PSNR and SSIM\footnote{As the implementation of~\cite{textdeblurring/eccv16} is not available, we do not compare this method in this paper.
+When computing the PSNR and SSIM values, we consider the possible shift that is caused by blur kernels~\cite{jinshan/pami17}.}.
+Note that the method by~\cite{CNN/dynamic/cvpr17} uses a multi-scale CNN with adversarial learning.
+However, it is less effective than the proposed algorithm as shown in Table~\ref{tab: psnr-deblurring}.
+The pix2pix~\cite{pixel/to/pixel} method performs similar as~\cite{CNN/dynamic/cvpr17} since both schemes are based on GANs with the pixel-wise loss function~\eqref{eq: pixel-wise-loss}.
+In contrast, the proposed algorithm exploits a physics model which is effective for image deblurring.